Magic Mushroom Taxonomy – Magic Mushroom Strains, Species & Facts

 Sometimes, terms, jargon, and certain topics can feel overwhelming—especially if you have an interest in focusing your efforts on studying psilocybin mushroom spores.
 This area of the microscopy hobby has a long history with many different voices offering their opinions and advice.
 But where do you start?

 A good place to begin is by learning the very crucial difference between a species and a strain.
 Not all “magic” mushrooms are made alike.
-As you’ll soon learn, psychedelic mushroom spores that generate psilocybe cubensis mushrooms have involve different characteristics that become apparent when you work with spores and mushrooms in the lab and during your study sessions.
+As you’ll soon learn, psychedelic mushroom spores that generate cubensis mushrooms have different characteristics that become apparent when you work with spores and mushrooms in the laboratory.

 First, we’ll lay a little groundwork by explaining the taxonomic ranks (and, specifically, what rank a species falls under).
 Then, we’ll talk a bit about magic mushroom species.
 Finally, we’ll discover what a strain is and detail some of the more popular psilocybin mushroom spore strains, and how they became so famous.